All Episodes

 All these bailouts have led to no resuscitation on the part of the bailed-out firms.

-And the bailed out firms are now starting to say, no, we don't want the money.
+And the bailed-out firms are now starting to say, no, we don't want the money.

 We wish we'd never taken the money.

-So they're funding failure, they're propping up failure, they're making us pay for it.
+They're making us pay for it.

-There is not a single businessman who has manufactured something or been involved in import-export, advising this administration.
+There is not a single businessman who has manufactured something or been involved in import-export advising this administration.

 They are all Ivy League academics.